 How does it work?

-IRON.
-Phosphorus forms precipitates and complexes with iron.
-In oxygenated, alkaline conditions (common in the entire water column during spring and fall mixing), iron is oxidized to the ferric form.
-Fe(OH)3 absorbs phosphorus from the water column and forms a barrier over the sediment surface, providing high sediment phosphorus retention, greatest at pH 5-7.
-FePO4 also forms, but the primary means of phosphorus removal and retention in sediments is sorption to Fe(OH)3.
-During summer and winter, deep lake water is dark and isolated from mixing.
-Without net photosynthesis or aeration by mixing, pH and dissolved oxygen concentrations decline in the water overlying the sediments.
+- Iron absorbs phosphorus from the water column and forms a barrier over the sediment surface, providing high sediment phosphorus retention.
+During summer and winter, deep lake water is dark and isolated from mixing, and pH and dissolved oxygen concentrations decline in the water.
 In low dissolved oxygen, iron is used by the microbial community as an alternative electron acceptor to oxygen and phosphorus is released.
 Iron’s reaction to low oxygen and pH conditions means that aeration or artificial circulation may have to accompany application to prevent the breakdown of the oxidized barrier or a photosynthetically caused increase in pH.

 Why treat a lake?

-Lake researchers have learned that lakes are very slow to recover after excessive phosphorus inputs have been eliminated.
-This is due to the fact that lake sediments become phosphorus rich and can deliver excessive amounts of phosphorus to the overlying water.
-When dissolved oxygen levels decrease in the bottom waters of the lake (anaerobic conditions), large amounts of phosphorus trapped in the bottom sediments are released into the overlying water.
-This process is often called internalnutrient loading.
+Though external sources such as stormwater run-off, are often the main contributors to excessive phosphorus to lakes, researchers have learned that lakes are very slow to recover after external sources have been eliminated.
+Lake sediments become phosphorus rich and can deliver phosphorus to the overlying water without external sources.
+When dissolved oxygen levels decrease in a lake's bottom waters, large amounts of phosphorus trapped in the sediments are released into the overlying water.

 Is chemical treatment toxic to aquatic life?